nevesnunes/blog/_posts/2020-10-06-CTF-Writeup---TastelessCTF-2020---7_12.markdown

 We should be able to calculate the difference in size of compressed data (i.e. `Packed Size`, also provided by `7z -slt l`) between the original archive with the PNG payload and the repacked archive without such payload.
 In summary, skip the initial headers + the compressed data, and extract bytes up to the start of the final header (i.e. `NextHeaderOffset`).

 However, this produced an invalid PNG.
 I had to download a PNG file with the same chunks and work from there, to understand what was wrong.
 Recalling the PNG format, we can see that a chunk ends with a CRC32 value, followed by the size and id of the next chunk.
-After inspecting the extracted bytes from the two first 7zip files, I noticed that my header chunk was larger than expected.
+After inspecting the extracted bytes from the two first 7zip files, I noticed that my header chunk was larger than expected, since the next id appeared too late.

 Apparently, `Packed Size` does not include all the compressed data.
 Let's diff an original archive with a repacked archive in `010 Editor` (`Tools > Compare Files... > Comparison Type = Binary`):